WICG/attribution-reporting-api/verbose_debugging_reports.md

 #### `source-unknown-error`
 System error.

+#### `source-channel-capacity-limit`
+A source is rejected due to exceeding the [channel-capacity limit](https://wicg.github.io/attribution-reporting-api/#max-event-level-channel-capacity-per-source).

+#### `source-trigger-state-cardinality-limit`
+A source is rejected due to exceeding the [max trigger-state cardinality](https://wicg.github.io/attribution-reporting-api/#max-trigger-state-cardinality).

 #### `source-reporting-origin-per-site-limit`
 A source is rejected due to the [reporting origins per source and reporting site limit](https://github.com/WICG/attribution-reporting-api/blob/main/EVENT.md#reporting-origin-limits).